mrfdev/1MB/Resources/Server/1mb-start-todo.md

 ## Compatibility decisions before the next larger revision

-1. Confirm whether the tmux session should disappear when Paper stops.
-2. Confirm whether session names remain letters-only or expand to a documented safe character set.
+1. Confirm whether session names remain letters-only or expand to a documented safe character set.
-3. Confirm which quality-of-life commands, if any, belong in this intentionally small wrapper.
+2. Confirm which quality-of-life commands, if any, belong in this intentionally small wrapper.